flutter/website/src/perf/isolates.md

 ### No `rootBundle` access or `dart:ui` methods

 All UI tasks and Flutter itself are coupled to the main isolate.
-Therefore, you can’t access assets using rootBundle in spawned isolates, nor can you perform any widget or UI work in spawned isolates.
+Therefore, you can't access assets using `rootBundle` in spawned isolates, nor can you perform any widget or UI work in spawned isolates.

 ### Limited plugin messages from host platform to Flutter

-With background isolate platform channels,you can use platform channels in isolates to send messages to the host platform (for example Android or iOS), and receive responses to those messages.
+With background isolate platform channels, you can use platform channels in isolates to send messages to the host platform (for example Android or iOS), and receive responses to those messages.
 However, you can’t receive unsolicited messages from the host platform.